Cpymadtools

 Note

-Matching is not performed by this setup and should be taken care of by the user, but the working point should be set by the definitions in the opticsfile.
+Matching is not performed by this function and should be taken care of by the user, but the working point should be set by the definitions in the opticsfile.

 Note

-• opticsfile (str) -- name of the opticsfile to be used.
+• opticsfile (str) -- The name of the optics file to be used.
 For a Run 2 setup, should be the string path to the file.
 For a Run 3 setup, can be the string path to the file or only the opticsfile name itself, which would be looked for at the acc-models-lhc/operation/optics/ path.
 Defaults to None, which will raise an error.

-• beam (int) -- which beam to set up for.
+• beam (int) -- The beam to set up for.
 Defaults to beam 1.

-• energy (float) -- beam energy to set up for, in GeV.
-Defaults to 6800, to match the default of run 3.
+• energy (float) -- The beam energy to set up for, in [GeV].
+Defaults to 6800, to match the default of Run 3.

-• slicefactor (int) -- if provided, the sequence will be sliced and “made thin”.
+• slicefactor (int, optional) -- If provided, the sequence will be sliced and made thin.
 Defaults to None, which leads to an unsliced sequence.

-• **kwargs -- if echo or warn are found in the keyword arguments they will be transmitted as options to MAD-X. Any other keyword argument is transmitted to the Madx creation call.
+• **kwargs -- If echo or warn are found in the keyword arguments they will be transmitted as options to MAD-X (by default these two are given as False).
+Any other keyword argument is transmitted to the Madx creation call.

 Examples